Azure/azure-powershell/documentation/breaking-changes/breaking-changes-attribute-help.md

 This attribute is used to call out the breaking changes with the output of a cmdlet.
 A few examples are :
  - The type of the output is changing
  - The Output type is being deprecated
- - Some internal properties in the putput type are being deprecated
+ - Some internal properties in the output type are being deprecated
  - New properties are being introduced to the output type

 Note :